Pet Emergency: What to Do

 It's an anxious time when your pet is sick or injured.
 So a trip to the emergency animal hospital should be a reassuring experience-- not one made difficult, inconvenient, or more stressful.
-That's why Animal Emergency and Urgent Care focuses on your confort and the confort of your pet at all times during the course of your emergency visit.
+That's why Animal Emergency of Countryside focuses on your confort and the confort of your pet at all times during the course of your emergency visit.
 Our philosophy is to provide prompt, excellent care --with an emphasis on immediate relief and both pain and stress reduction for you pet.

-What to expect during your ER visit, and some helpful tips
+What to expect during your ER visit, along with helpful pointers

 When you call ahead, the technician will advise you on any immediate actions you need to take, obtain basic information, and make sure you have good directions to Animal Emergency.